CarlosR759/dwm-carlos/README.md

   # Dynamic window manager
 </div>

----
 This is my personal fork of dwm.
-It focus in productivity, minimalism and stability with nice user interface.
+It focus in productivity, minimalism and stability with a nice user interface.

 <details>
   <summary> Click to see the list of patches applied in my dwm ricing </summary>

   - alwaysCenter
   - attachBottom
   - autoStart